kristoff-it/zine-ssg.io/content/index.md

 Zine is a very young project and many important features are yet to be implemented.

 [Drop us a star on GitHub](https://github.com/kristoff-it/zine) in the meantime :^)

+To quickly gauge the level of maturity of Zine you might want to check [the changelog](/changelog/) on occasion.